 (3) Bootstrap node: To use a bootstrap node enter the host and port.
 A bootstrap node allows you to use your wallet while you are downloading the blockchain by connecting to a remote node.
-You can find available remote nodes at MoneroWorld.
+For a list of available remote nodes and info about them, check the About remote nodes section of this guide.